ian-otieno/Delani-Studio/README.md

 By Ian Otieno

 ## Description
-The project is about creation of a fictional studio called Delani Studio.
-It is main purpose is to elaborate the functionality and effectiveness of javasscript,jQuery, CSS And Bootstrap.
+The project is about the creation of a fictional studio called Delani Studio.
+Its main purpose is to elaborate the functionality and effectiveness of javascript, jQuery, CSS and Bootstrap.
 ## live demo
 Click on the link  bellow to view the site;https:https://ian-otieno.github.io/Delani-Studio/